pycage/cargodock/qml/help.md

 In this menu you will find several actions that you can perform on the items selected.

 * **Bookmark**
   ... creates a bookmark to the selected folders.
-This option is only available if you have selected folders only, and the other side is the **Places** location.
+This option is only available if you have selected **folders only**, and the other side is the **Places** location.
 * **Copy to other side**
   ... copies the selected items to the location you have currently open on the other side.
 * **Link to other side**
   ... links the selected items to the location you have currently open on the other side.
-This will place symbolic links on the other side to your selected items.
+This will place **symbolic links** on the other side to your selected items.
 Not all filesystems support symbolic links.
 * **Delete**
   ... deletes the selected items.
 A **remorse timer** of some seconds will appear to give you a chance to revide your decision.
 Once deleted, files and folders cannot be brought back, so be careful with this action.